grackle-project/grackle/doc/source/Installation.rst

 An out-of-source build places all build artifacts (auto-generated source/header files, object files, etc.) into a "build-directory."
 The build-directory is at a user-specified location that is organized into a hierarchy that resembles the source directory hierarchy.
 Cleaning up from a CMake-build is as simple as deleting this build-directory.
-In contrast, the "classic build system" performs an in-source build (because the that type of build distributes build artifacts throughout the source directory hierarchy, clean up requires more complex logic encapsulated by the ``make clean`` command).
+In contrast, the "classic build system" performs an in-source build (because that type of build distributes build artifacts throughout the source directory hierarchy, clean up requires more complex logic encapsulated by the ``make clean`` command).

 .. warning::